ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/fMhOown.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Item one is showing an image on remote desktop connect with the IP address I got from Azure so I can install Os Ticket system.
+"Image shows an image of a remote desktop connection using the IP address obtained  from Azure,  which is used to install OsTicket system."
 </p>

 <br />